Dr Joanna Phillips

-> - The School’s visiting research fellow programme
+- Managing the School’s visiting research fellow programme

->

-> I gained my PhD from the Institute for Medieval Studies in 2017.
-My thesis was entitled ‘The Experience of Sickness and Health during Crusader Campaigns to the Eastern Mediterranean, 1095–1274’, and is available for consultation here.
+I gained my PhD from the Institute for Medieval Studies in 2017.
+My thesis is entitled ‘The Experience of Sickness and Health during Crusader Campaigns to the Eastern Mediterranean, 1095–1274’, and is available for consultation here.

->

-> - ‘Who Cared: Locating Caregivers in Chronicles of the Twelfth- and Thirteenth-Century Crusades’, Social History of Medicine (2021), https://doi.org/10.1093/shm/hkz100
+- ‘Who Cared: Locating Caregivers in Chronicles of the Twelfth- and Thirteenth-Century Crusades’, Social History of Medicine (2021), https://doi.org/10.1093/shm/hkz100

 - ‘Crusader Masculinities in Bodily Crises: Incapacity and the Crusader Leader, 1095-1274’, in Crusading and Masculinities, ed. by Natasha Hodgson, Katherine J. Lewis, and Matthew Mesley (London: Routledge, 2019), pp. 149-164.